ganto/ansible-dovecot/docs/guides.rst

       lda: [ 'sieve' ]

 The Dovecot LDA would then deliver the mail after enquiring the sieve files.

-Another possibility would be to tell Postfix to forward the mail to the Dovecot LMTP (local mail transfer protocol) service which also supports sieve filtering.
-Unfortunately support for this hasn't been added to the corresponding DebOps rules yet.
+Alternatively mail can be delivered via LMTP protocol, which also supports sieve filtering (see section below).

 By default the Dovecot sieve plugin will store the user defined rules as plain text files in the ``~/sieve/`` folder.
 They can be managed directly